Nika Amashukeli

-Nika Amashukeli (ნიკა ამაშუკელი) is a Georgian rugby union and World Rugby elite referee.
+Nika Amashukeli (ნიკა ამაშუკელი) is a Georgian rugby union and World Rugby referee.

 Background

-In his early youth Nika Amashukeli played soccer.
-Nika watched his first ever full rugby match on TV during the 2007 Rugby World Cup, when his father "literally forced" him to watch Ireland v Georgia.
+In his early youth, Amashukeli played soccer.
+Amashukeli watched his first ever full rugby match on TV during the 2007 Rugby World Cup, when his father "literally forced" him to watch Ireland v Georgia.

-Nika started playing rugby for Jiki at the age of 11.
+Amashukeli started playing rugby for Jiki at the age of 11.
 He played as a flanker then inside centre, and as an outside centre for Georgia at U17, U18 and U19 levels.
 He was selected for Georgia U18 team for 2012 European Under-18 Rugby Union Championship.
-By the age of 20 he had already suffered 5 concussions.
+By the age of 20 he had already suffered five concussions.
 He’d also broken an ankle, and there was a knee problem.
 Head injuries affected his mental health at that time; eventually he decided to retire from playing.